Typescript nullable type with examples

 }

-This function allows string or optional names or undefined types and other types are not allowed.
+This version of the function allows strings, optional names, or undefined types, while other types are still invalid.

 printName("Franck"); // valid